coderpussy/MMM-WS281X-Server/README.md

 If server instance is running and listening on TCP socket everything should work out of the box.
 In case of different types of LED strips chip and manually assign effects to strips from API Endpoint you have to set the parameters described on ws2812 servers project page.

-Take a look in this modules effects folder to adjust effects or create new ones by editing the text files.
+Take a look in this module effects folder to get some ideas how to adjust effects or create new ones by editing the text files.
 It is a kind of ledscript language designed by the WS2812-Server project leader.

 Config | Description